chakrabar/chakrabar.github.io/_posts/articles/2018-05-04-neo4j-graph-database-1.md

 * Is a no-sql database, has own query language
 * Related data are fetched with patterns (unlike joins in relational databases)

 So, in real life systems, when we have data with lot of relationships among them, and we are interested around how data pieces are related to each other, want to search data with arbitrary multi-level relationships, graph databases provides us with very powerful set of tools.
+Conceptually, a graph is how real life things are actually connected with many level of arbitrary relationship other among things, where relationships can also change over time.

 Some very common **use cases** of graph databases are - social networks, recommendation systems, master data management, network operations (well, graphs are basically networks), any graph based searches etc.